-AGRICULTURAL PROGRAMS

-OFFICE OF THE SECRETARY
+AGRICULTURAL PROGRAMS OFFICE OF THE SECRETARY

-For an additional amount for the "Office of the Secretary", \$9,500,000,000, to romain available until expended, to provent, prepare for, and respond to coronavirus by providing support for agricultural producers impacted by coronavirus, including producers impacted by coronavirus, including producers impacted systems, including farmers markets, restaurants, and schools, and livestock producers.
-Including dairy producers: Provided, That such amount is designated by the Congress as being for an emergency requirement pursuant to section 251(b)(2)(A)(i) of the Balanced Budget and Emergency Deficit Control Act of 1985.
+For an additional amount for the "Office of tho Secretary", \$9,500,000.000, to remain available until expended, to provent, prepare for, and respond to coronavirus by providing support for agricultural producers impacted by coronavirus, including producers of specialty crops, producers that supply local food systems, including farmers markets, restaurants, and schools, and livestock 010ducers, including dairy producers: Provided.
+That such amount is designated by the Congress as being for an emergency requirement pursuant to section 251(b)(2)(A)(1) of the Balanced Budget and Emergency Deficit Control Act of 1985.